Scaling out Total Order Atomic Broadcast with Apache BookKeeper

 BookKeeper scalability is a function of both the number of entries per ledger and the number of bookies available, both of which can be easily tuned by the user.
 For example, if you run a large production cluster of several hundred bookies, managing ~2 million concurrent streams, TOAB guarantees will be provided across all bookies in the cluster.
 BookKeeper is the only open source system available that can provide such guarantees.

-*Apache Pulsar and Apache Heron are efforts undergoing incubation at The Apache Software Foundation (ASF), sponsored by Apache Incubator PMC.
+*Apache Heron is an effort undergoing incubation at The Apache Software Foundation (ASF), sponsored by Apache Incubator PMC.
 Incubation is required of all newly accepted projects until a further review indicates that the infrastructure, communications, and decision making process have stabilized in a manner consistent with other successful ASF projects.
 While incubation status is not necessarily a reflection of the completeness or stability of the code, it does indicate that the project has yet to be fully endorsed by the ASF.

 Apache, Apache BookKeeper, Apache Heron, Apache Pulsar and associated open source project names are trademarks of the Apache Software Foundation.